Vegetarian and vegan symbolism: Vegan Trademark

 The Vegan Trademark, with its iconic sunflower, is an internationally recognised standard from The Vegan Society (who coined the term 'vegan').
 It certifies products with the aim of easy identification of vegan products.
 Launched in 1990, it was the first vegan verification scheme.
+Any product displaying The Vegan Society's Vegan Trademark has been independently checked by The Vegan Society met these criteria: